PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 away, you can work through the hands-on lab titled [Lab 01: Getting Started with Translations Builder](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Labs/Lab%2001%20-%20Getting%20Started%20with%20Translation%20Builder.md).

+### Embedding Power BI Reports Using a Specific Language and Locale

+If you are developing with Power BI embedding, you can use the Power BI JavaScript API to load reports with a specific language and locale using the **localeSettings** parameter.
+The **localeSettings** parameter is an object with a **language** property that can be included as part of the **config** object that is passed in the call to **powerbi.embed** as shown in the following code.

+let config = {

+type: "report",

+id: reportId,

+embedUrl: embedUrl,

+accessToken: embedToken,

+tokenType: models.TokenType.Embed,

+localeSettings: { language: "de-DE" }

+};

+let report = powerbi.embed(reportContainer, config);

+When you embed reports using an explicit value for the **formatLocale** parameter, the **UserCulture** function will work *correctly.
+That means you can write and test measures that conditionally return values based on the user's locale.
+This is* different from the scenario in which you’re loading reports in the Power BI Service using the **language** query string parameter where the return value of the **UserCulture** function does not return the expected value.

+In the screenshot below, you can see a visual in the top right displaying a text value of **de-DE**.
+This visual displays the value returned by the **UserCulture** function.
+You can inspect this value when loading a report into the Power BI Service or with Power BI embedding to determine whether the **UserCulture** is returning the language and locale you expect.

 ### Generating Machine Translations using Azure Translator Service